pptacher/sparklepp/README.md

 I have reengineered the particle engine from tcoppex/sparkle, to make it compatible with OpenGL 4.1 only hardware (Mac).

-Compute shader functionality, atomic counter & shader storage extensions not supported by OpenGL 4.1.
+Compute shader functionality, atomic counter & shader storage extensions are not supported by OpenGL 4.1.

+Instead of shader storage, textures are used to share indices of particules to be sorted for alpha blending  between fragment shaders instanciations.
+I use queries instead of atomic counter to get the number of alive particules.

 ## references